blackbaud/sky-api-docs/content/docs/createapp/index.md

 ---
-layout: layout-base
+layout: layout-tutorial
-name: Create an Application
+name: Create an App
 description: Learn how to successfully create an application with SKY API.
 order: 600
 published: true
-showInNav: false
+showInNav: true
 back_to_top: true
 title: Create an Application Tutorial
 ---